 - Be clear about your writing niche and target audience.

 - Purposefully create content that showcases your voice and displays your versatility within that niche.

 - You can include both long-form and shorter content so clients and readers know about your range.

 With a new portfolio, even 2-3 pieces of your work can suffice.
 Ensure that they are clear, compelling, error-free, and show your voice and depth of subject matter expertise.

-Keep reading for tons of awesome examples of freelance writing portfolios below.
+Keep reading for tons of awesome examples of writing portfolios below.

 What kind of freelance writing work can you show as a newbie?

 As a new writer, you can grow your credits from any of the sources listed below.
-If you already have writing credits, create your Portfolio by linking or sharing your work from these sources.
+If you already have writing credits, build a writing Portfolio by linking or sharing your work from these sources.